NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/cookies/Quite a mess in my cookie jar! leveraging machine learning to protect web authentication.md

 - most of the authentication cookies ==are rather long as expected==, in that their values include at least 25 characters, even though we observe that some authentication cookies are ==surprisingly short==
 - 53 out of 103 authentication cookies only use one case of letters and digits
 - several authentication cookies present a fairly late expiration date
-- cookies marked as HTTP-Only and/or Secure are likely to be auth cookie, but not always
+- cookies marked as HTTP-Only and/or Secure are likely to be auth [[cookie]], but not always
 - the authors' tool performed quite well in correctly classifying the cookies in the gold dataset.
 The number of false positives is 33, which is better than all the other four examined solutions

 ---